 2001: The Male Choir celebrates its 50th Anniversary.
 Trinity adopts Rev. Larry Steckling and his family as our second missionaries.

-2002: On May 14, Trinity begins to offer English as a Second Language classes.
+2002: On May 14, Trinity began to offer English as a Second Language classes.

 2003: Pastor Jerome Rossow retires as Associate Pastor.
-Trinity adopts Pastor Brent Smith family as their third missionaries.
+Trinity adopts Pastor Brent Smith’s family as their third missionaries.

 2004: Andrew Rohwer serves as Director of Christian Education Intern.

-2005: Rev. Matthew Tooman begins as Associate Pastor and Bethany Melcher is hired as Trinity’s first full-time Director of Christian Education.
+2005: Rev. Matthew Tooman began as Associate Pastor and Bethany Melcher is hired as Trinity’s first full-time Director of Christian Education.

 2008: Gabriel Bol and Vincent Paul are installed as Vicars at Trinity